X

 kevin newton practicum

-I worked through a consultancy agency with a major research hospital in Memphis, TN to categorize those who donate to their cause.
-This included conducting intercept interviews with both supporters and non-supporters, documenting relevant data from each interview, and analyzing this data for common characteristics within groups of interviewees.
-The end result was a clear list of personas including the research hospital's supporters and non-supporters for three different charity kevin newton practicum 2fitness events.
+I worked through a consultancy agency with a major research hospital in Memphis, TN, to categorize those who donate to their cause.
+This included conducting intercept interviews with supporters and non-supporters, documenting relevant data from each interview, and analyzing this data for common characteristics within groups of interviewees.
+The result was a clear list of personas, including the research hospital's supporters and non-supporters for three charity fitness events.
 We also offered guidance on how to increase current donations and possibly convert some members of the non-supporting personas into members of a supporting persona.
-One tangible implementation included that of a combined fitness training and donation program for at least one of the events researched.
+One tangible implementation included a combined fitness training and donation program for at least one of the events researched.

 Lauren Haley